jwashek/jwashek.github.io.NEW/_posts/2020-12-26-slae32-assignment-3.md

 | IsBadReadPtr | 37 bytes | No | Robust (API-based approach) | Use of a static VMA, Potential race condition, Fails if Direction Flag (DF) is set |
 | NtDisplayString | 32 bytes | No | Smallest, Fastest, Most robust | Static system call number, Fails if Direction Flag (DF) is set |

+# Egghunter Shellcode
+For demonstration purposes, I will be using the Linux implementation of `access()` syscall version to build the Egghunter payload.

 <b>This blog post has been created for completing the requirements of the SecurityTube Linux Assembly Expert certification:</b>